Ammi R. Butler: Biography

 He was elected on the Democratic Party ticket, in 1865, to represent Milwaukee County in the Wisconsin State Assembly, but was not a candidate for re-election in 1866.
-In 1876, he retired from his legal practice.
-Two years later, he was elected Mayor of Milwaukee without opposition.
+His name was placed on several tickets as a Democratic candidate for Wisconsin Supreme Court in the 1869 election, but he did not seek the office and was not formally nominated.